herickwilke/herickwilke/README.md

 <h2>Hi!</h2>
 <p>My name is Herick Wilke and I'm a passionate full stack developer.</p>
 <p>I use to say that programmaning languages are just detail.
-The thing is to deliver value.</p>
+Deliver value is the thing.</p>

 - 🔭 I’m currently working at [Novisto](https://novisto.com/)